 MG01CI is a proprietary, combined rapid onset/extended release formulation of the chemical Pyridoxine Pyroglutamate, which is more broadly known as Metadoxine.
-Our internal studies suggest that Metadoxine attaches to and neutralizes a unique protein in the brain called the 5-HT2B receptor, and excludes binding of all other molecules that normally attach there.
-This protein has been associated with ADHD in studies exploring the hereditary basis of ADHD, as well as in studies that attempt to understand the molecular basis of the disorder, but no approved or, to our knowledge, investigational drug has yet to display this profile other than ours.
+Our internal studies suggest that, in technical terms, Metadoxine is a specific antagonist of a 5-hydroxytryptamine receptor of the 2b subtype, implicated genetically in ADHD and molecularly in control of dopamine outflow.
+This particular receptor has been implicated in control of neurological pathways that are involved in ADHD dysregulation, but no approved or investigational drug has yet to display this profile other than ours.
 MG01CI consists of a single oral tablet, which includes both a rapid onset release Metadoxine formulation and an extended release Metadoxine formulation together providing the desired dual release profile.
 The new extended-release formulation prolongs the serum levels of Metadoxine for up to 12 hours, which results in enhanced efficacy benefits.